 Perfect for a weekend or week-long hiking trip, the Atmos AG 65 has all the space you’ll need, plus dual upper and lower side compression straps.
 These straps ensure that you remain streamlined and stabilizes less bulky loads.

 Further attachment points include handy stow-on-the-go trekking pole attachments and dual ice ax loops complete with bungee tie offs, so you’ll have your poles or axes within easy reach and ready to go when you need them.

-In short, the Osprey Atmos AG 65 is the perfect hiking companion, offering you the space and features you need on a trip out in the wilderness without compromising on comfort.
+In short, the Osprey Atmos AG 65 is the perfect backpacking companion, offering you the space and features you need on a trip out in the wilderness without compromising on comfort.

-2. Gregory Baltoro 65 Backpack
+2. Gregory Baltoro 65